Turn your face to the sun

 East of Fortrose I turn off the Southern Scenic Route at Otara and follow a gravel road out to Waipapa Point.
 The paddocks are dotted with ewes and lambs: a sight now so uncommon in dairy-converted Canterbury that I find myself staring in wonder at the woolley hordes.
 I stop while a shepherd shifts some late-lambers across the road.
 His team of huntaways gleefully micturate on the wheels of my townie truck while his business-like heading dogs control the mob.

 At Waipapa Point, the wind is a living thing.
 Its invisible fingers have sculpted the trees into grotesque topiaries which lean away from the sea as if in fear of further torment.
-A slender, white-painted lighthouse stands on the point overlooking the Otara Reef, scene of New Zealand’s worst civilian maritime disaster.
+A slender, white-painted lighthouse stands on the point overlooking the Otara Reef, the place where my mother’s great uncle, Thomas Gillingham, died in New Zealand’s worst civilian maritime disaster.

 Further north, at Waikawa, a flock of perendale hoggets are paddling in the sea.
 The withdrawing tide has left a narrow littoral of mud at the base of their steep, scrubby paddock and the young sheep (I count 269 of them) have taken the opportunity to wade into the water for a look around.
 Beyond them, a cluster of moored yachts and fishing boats float on the calm water of the inlet.
 Nearby, on a gentle hillside smudged with the yellow flowers of gorse, the headstones of the Waikawa Cemetery gaze out over the waters of Porpoise Bay.